lightscapevr/website/markdown/getting-started.md

 Mac:

 * Meta Quest 2, 3 or Pro, or Pico Neo 3.
 (As of 2024, OS X and tethered VR headsets are not working well together in general.)
 * SketchUp 2017 to 2024.
-(Sketchup 2017-2019 is not well tested and uses an experimental mode for editing subgroups.)
+(Sketchup 2017-2019 are not well tested and use an experimental mode for editing components.)

 *See our separate documentation pages <a href="docs-getting-started-quest.html">for the Meta Quest</a> or
 <a href="docs-getting-started-piconeo.html">for the Pico Neo 3</a> headsets.*